Montelukast side effects: what patients need to know

 Rare but serious allergic reactions:

 - Angioedema: swelling of the face, lips, tongue or throat.
-This requires immediate medical attention
+This needs medical help right away

-- Anaphylaxis: an extremely rare but life-threatening allergic reaction.
-Symptoms include difficulty breathing, widespread rash, rapid pulse and collapse.
-Call 999 immediately
+- Anaphylaxis: a very rare but life-threatening allergic reaction.
+Signs include trouble breathing, a widespread rash, a fast pulse and collapse.
+Call 999 at once

 Churg-Strauss syndrome (eosinophilic granulomatosis with polyangiitis):

-This is a rare vasculitis that has been reported in patients taking montelukast, particularly when oral corticosteroids are being tapered.
-Symptoms include:
+This is a rare type of vasculitis (inflamed blood vessels).
+It has been reported in people taking montelukast, mostly when oral steroid tablets are being reduced.
+Signs include:

 - Numbness or tingling in the hands and feet